Blendify/blender-manual/blender_docs/manual/editors/3dview/object/relationships/parents.rst

 Vertex Parent from Edit Mode
 ----------------------------

-In *Object mode*, select the child/children and then the parent object.
+In *Object Mode*, select the child/children and then the parent object.
-:kbd:`Tab` into *Edit mode* and on the parent object select either one vertex that defines a single point, or select three vertices that define an area (the three vertices do not have to form a complete face;
+:kbd:`Tab` into *Edit Mode* and on the parent object select either one vertex that defines a single point, or select three vertices that define an area (the three vertices do not have to form a complete face;
 they can be any three vertices of the parent object),